Francesco Caramora

 Francesco Caramora was the master goldsmith who gave rise to the successful artistic and artisanal tradition in Valenza.

-Caramora was born in Pavia in 1787.
+Caramora was born in Pavia in about 1787.
 He learned the goldsmith's art in neighbouring Voghera and went into business with an uncle running a shop selling gold artefacts.

-In 1817 he married Giuseppa Tremolada and moved to Valenza, a quiet agricultural village at the time, where he set up his own business as a master goldsmith.
+In 1817, he married Giuseppa Tremolada and moved to Valenza, a quiet agricultural village at the time, where he set up his own business as a master goldsmith.

-In 1825 he registered the first mark in the history of Valenza goldsmithing at the Alessandria Trademark Office.
+In 1825, he registered the first mark in the history of Valenza goldsmithing at the Alessandria Trademark Office.
 The mark bore his initials separated by a drawing of the half-moon.

-In 1826 he purchased a farm surrounded by land, just outside Valenza: he lived here, and we assume he also had part of his workshop here.
+In 1826, he purchased a farm surrounded by land, just outside Valenza: he lived here, and it can be assumed that he also had part of his workshop here.